bombless/getting-started-with-piston/README.md

-# Writing Cross-Platform Games in Rust Using Piston
+# Getting Started with Rust and Piston

 So you want to make a kick-ass game, right?
 You want said game to work on Windows, Mac, and Linux, right!?
 Well, dear reader, you have come to the right place!

 [![All the platforms!](images/all_the_platforms.jpg)]()

-The first step to game development is not a kick-ass idea, though.
-The first step is actually much more exciting: picking your *tools*, and *learning them well*.
+The first step to game development is exciting: picking your tools, and learning them well.
 By choosing this tutorial, you have chosen Rust as your language, Piston as your game engine, and those are some mighty fine choices!
 Rust is easily installed in minutes with a one-liner on Windows, Mac, and Linux, and this tutorial will show you that Piston is quick and easy to set up.
 Let's get started.

 ## Prerequisites